e-Filing: The $148.820 Million Sinking (and Sinking and Sinking) Fund

 - The time lag creates venue conflicts.

-- The lack of predictability injures attorneys' reputations.
+- The lack of predictability injures attorneys' reputations and client confidence.

 These and other failings of the efiling system have numerous short-term or "efficient" causes, but they all stem from two major blunders: the system is mandatory and the system is improperly aimed at electronic filing rather than electronic storage.